Red Root Floater Vs Frogbit: All the Things in Detail

 The Frogbit

-Frogbit glides on the aquarium‘s surface, thus lighting won’t be a problem.
-It does well in light levels ranging from moderate to high, it does well in low light too.
+Frogbit glides on the aquarium‘s surface, thus lighting won’t be a problem for it.
+It does well in light levels ranging from moderate to high, even it does well in low light too.

 Use filled T5 or T8 bulbs, however, you may also use LED lights.
-Because many aquarists have done so with success.
+Because I have done it with success for many years.
 You don’t have to keep the lights on all of the time.

 It’s a useful plant that can adapt to whatever cycle you’ve set up for your aquarium inhabitants.

 The only issue to be concerned about is extreme heat.
-Avoid placing your lights too near to the vegetation to avoid burning the leaves.
+Avoid placing your lights too near to the frogbit to avoid burning the leaves.

 Read More-